 Concentrate on muscle activation as you perform the row.

-Kettlebell swing is performed with holding the kettlebell between your legs with both hands, legs in wide stance, slightly bent.
+The kettlebell swing is performed by holding the kettlebell between your legs with both hands, legs in a wide stance, slightly bent.
 Swing the kettlebell up so your arms point forward, then let them fall between your legs, then back up again.